 Key Achievements

-- Innovative Trading Systems: Schwartz is credited with pioneering several short-term trading techniques that have become staples in modern trading strategies.
+- Innovative Trading Systems: The exact indicators and setups Schwartz used have heavily influenced modern algorithmic modeling and become staples in modern trading strategies.

 Understanding Short-Term Trading